 The Diplomat was not able to verify the authenticity of the video released by Pakistan’s Navy.

-India launched the third of six planned Kalvari-class SSKs on January 31.
-On the same day, the Defense Acquisition Council, the MoDs principal procurement body, approved the procurement of six additional SSKs under the so-called Project-75 India (Project-75 I).
+India launched the third of six planned Kalvari-class SSKs on January 31, 2018.
+This January, the Defense Acquisition Council, the MoDs principal procurement body, approved the procurement of six additional SSKs under the so-called Project-75 India (Project-75 I).

 Pakistan is currently upgrading its fleet of three Agosta 90B-class (aka Khalid-class) SSKs, unlike Indian SSKs, each fitted with air-independent propulsion systems, which makes detecting the subs much harder.
 Furthermore, China is slated to supply the Pakistan Navy with eight modified Yuan-class SSKs by 2028 for an estimated $4-5 billion.